-- The current demand for water is similar to the secure yield at Lavertys Gap Weir and if the worst drought on record were to repeat, the current supply would not meet demand. - Mullumbimby's demand for water is increasing with development and population growth. - The Mullumbimby WTP requires upgrades to ensure consistent supply of microbially safe water in the short-term and is ageing and requires replacement. - The raw water supply channel is in poor condition and is at risk of failure.
+- The current demand for water is similar to the secure yield at Lavertys Gap weir and if the worst drought on record were to repeat, the current supply would not meet demand. - Mullumbimby's demand for water is increasing with development and population growth. - The Mullumbimby WTP requires upgrades to ensure consistent supply of microbially safe water in the short-term and is ageing and requires replacement. - The raw water supply channel is in poor condition and is at risk of failure.

 In addition, the prolonged drought conditions experienced during summer 2019/20 resulted in a significant draw-down of the weir and the need to impose high level restrictions in Mullumbimby.
 Drawdown of the weir also occurred between November and December 2020 although restrictions were not required due to high rainfall in mid-December 2020.
+Due to flooding in February/ March 2022, Mullumbimby's water supply was offline and staff were unable to access the WTP.
+Water restrictions were put in place and Mullumbimby relied on the emergency connection for two weeks.